 For the Hong Kong-Zhuhai-Macau Bridge we've been the lead contractor’s designer for the 9.4km viaduct section at the Hong Kong end of this dual three-lane link with Macau and China.
 We have supervised design and construction of the 30km Chinese section of the link, including a major cable-stayed bridge, two man-made islands and a 6km long immersed tube tunnel across the Pearl River estuary.
 The HK$12.9 billion project is the largest single design and build contract ever awarded in Hong Kong.

-We were appointed as contractor’s designer for the MTR Corporation’s Shatin to Central Link (SCL).
+We were contractor’s designer for the MTR Corporation’s Shatin to Central Link.
 The work comprises the construction of two new underground stations in the densely populated Kowloon City and 1.6km of twin-bored tunnel.

 For the Lok Ma Chau rail terminus, border control, transport interchange and wastewater treatment facilities we provided civil, structural, building services and architectural design, project management, construction supervision and environmental monitoring.
 The station and border crossing are designed to handle 250,000 people per day.